employment

 Required Education and Experience

-Ability to work evenings and weekends as needed for observatory programs.
+Ability to work evenings and weekends for observatory programs.

 Preferred Education and Experience

-Experience working with volunteers or in a team-based environment.
+Experience working with volunteers and in a team-based environment.

 Physical Requirements